 The surname Bottèr was first found in Hampshire where they held a family seat from ancient times.

-Important Dates for the Bottèr family
+Early History of the Bottèr family

 This web page shows only a small excerpt of our Bottèr research.
 Another 135 words (10 lines of text) covering the years 1086, 1296, 1597, 1688, 1754 and 1688 are included under the topic Early Bottèr History in all our PDF Extended History products and printed products wherever possible.